 Board of Trustees

 The Fort Vancouver Regional Library District Board of Trustees welcomes visitors to its public meetings, and seeks to maintain a positive, productive atmosphere for participants and attendees.
-To ensure that public comment periods are efficient and productive, the following guidelines have been established:
+A public comment period will be offered during all regular FVRL Board of Trustees meetings in accordance with RCW 42.30.240.

 - Individuals may speak for a maximum of two minutes.
 Time will be kept for each speaker.

-- Written comments may be delivered to the board at its monthly public meeting, mailed to the board c/o the FVRL Executive Director at 2018 Grand Blvd, Vancouver, WA 98661, or emailed to trustees@fvrl.org prior to 1 pm on the day of the meeting.
+- Written comments may be delivered to the Board at its monthly public meeting, mailed to the Board c/o the FVRL Executive Director at 2018 Grand Blvd., Vancouver, WA 98661, or emailed to trustees@fvrl.org.

 -